Our beautiful Sumatran tigers are a magnificent sight. They’re also incredibly precious as they’re so rare.

-They're a critically endangered species, with only a few hundred left in the wild, so we must do all we can to stop them becoming extinct.
+There are only a few hundred of these precious animals left in the wild, so we’re doing all we can to stop them becoming extinct.

 Sumatran tigers are the smallest of all tigers and their low stance lets them creep up on prey unseen.
 Their stripes are narrower and closer together than those of other tigers.

 You can find out more about our project to protect tigers in the wild on our Act for Wildlife website.
 Explore our blog for updates from our field projects and donate to help save tigers.

 100% of donations to Act for Wildlife go to our projects in the wild.